 Carrie coughed.
 “Ahem.
-I’m sorry, what – was – that – Chartreuse?” she said, inclining her head towards the person standing next to her.
+My what?
+What are you saying, Chartreuse?” she asked, inclining her head towards the person standing next to her.

 Glen laughed.
 “It’s okay Carrie, I don’t mind.
 I could use a dance break, and was planning on watching Corry’s performance anyway.
 You go tend to the serious matters your friend is referring to.”

-“Whoa, STOP!”
-Carrie interrupted.
+“Whoa, STOP,” Carrie interrupted.
 “Dial that back.
 I’m at a dance here.
 With Glen.
 This is NOT temporal session time.
-And even if it WERE, we’d started to work on mental shielding, not running up and down my timeline!
-I mean, I still have no idea whether something from the future will become fixed as soon as I see it.
-What if I see something horrible, and then we can’t change it??”
+And even if it WERE, we’d started to work on mental shielding, not running up and down my timeline.
+Think about it, I still have no idea whether something from the future will become fixed as soon as I see it.
+What if I see something horrible, and then we can’t change it?”

-“But… we have to do something!”
-Chartreuse insisted.
-“Please, Carrie, can’t you at least work out the cause?
+“But we have to do something,” Chartreuse insisted.
+“Please, Carrie, can’t you at least help me work out the cause?
 Or get a list of suspects?
 Or a time frame?
 Something??
-I swear, I’m not overdramatizing here!
-Well, okay, so Corry may not DIE, but I know Laurie’s brother will get badly hurt – unless we do something!”
+I swear, I’m not overdramatizing here.
+Well, okay, so Corry may not DIE, but I know Laurie’s brother will get badly hurt – unless we do something.”